jhj0517/AdvancedLivePortrait-WebUI/README.md

 # AdvancedLivePortrait-WebUI

-Dedicated gradio based WebUI started from [ComfyUI-AdvancedLivePortrait](https://github.com/PowerHouseMan/ComfyUI-AdvancedLivePortrait).
+Dedicated gradio based WebUI started from [LivePortrait](https://github.com/KwaiVGI/LivePortrait) and [ComfyUI-AdvancedLivePortrait](https://github.com/PowerHouseMan/ComfyUI-AdvancedLivePortrait).
 <br>You can edit the facial expression from the image.

 https://github.com/user-attachments/assets/9946a969-599b-4fca-8d83-7915cb7c4a00